couzhei/graph-theory-and-algorithms/README.md

 **Practical Impact:** It provides a classification tool.
 When you encounter a new, seemingly hard problem, you try to prove it's NP-Complete.
 If you succeed, you immediately know:

-Don't waste time looking for a perfect, fast solution for all cases (unless you're going to prove P$=$NP or P$\neq$NP and win a million dollars).
+Don't waste time looking for a perfect, fast solution for all cases (unless you're going to prove P=NP or P≠NP and win a million dollars).

 You must pivot to alternative strategies: Approximation, Heuristics, or Special Cases.